hashicorp/terraform-website/content/source/docs/cloud/integrations/service-now/index.html.md

 Apply Run | Applies a run on the Terraform Enterprise workspace.
 Provision Resources | Creates a Terraform Enterprise workspace (with auto-apply), creates/queues a run, applies the run when ready.
 Provision Resources with Variables | Creates a Terraform Enterprise workspace (with auto-apply), creates any variables, creates/queues a run, applies the run when ready.
+Example Pinned Variables | Creates a Terraform Enterprise workspace (with auto-apply), creates any variables, creates/queues a run, applies the run when ready using a pinned VCS repository and variables.
+Delete Workspace | Adds a `CONFIRM_DESTROY=1` to the Terraform workspace and creates a destroy run plan.
 Poll Run State | Polls the Terraform Enterprise API for the current run state of a workspace.
 Poll Apply Run | Polls the Terraform Enterprise API and applies any pending Terraform runs.
+Poll Destroy Workspace | Queries ServiceNow Terraform Records for resources marked `is_destroyable` and deletes the corresponding Terraform workspace.

 ## ServiceNow ACLs